Tyler-Dunham/vim-for-beginners/README.md

     v + i + ' -> highlight between quotes on the line
     d + i + ' -> delete between quotes on the line
     c + i + ' -> copy between quotes on the line
+    f + a -> puts your cursor to the first a of the line, a is replaceable with any char t + a -> puts your cursor right before the first a of the line, a is replaceable with any char